-STATUS EFFECTS, CONTINUED
+STATUS EFFECTS, CONTINUED Trapped

-Trapped

-As long as they are within the area of the Move that caused it, the Pokémon is held in place and cannot make a Movement action.
+As long as they are within the area of the Move that caused it, the Pokémon is held in place and cannot make a Movement Action.
 They may attempt to use a Battle Action to break free using a Move, however.
 Holding an opponent in place next to a Hazard is a common tactic.
 Held Pokémon can't be switched out until they break from whatever is holding them.
 Grappled

 Similar to Trapped, but the Pokémon is being held by an opposing Pokémon directly.
-Both (or as many Pokémon are involved) Pokémon in the exchange count as Grappled, and if one takes a movement action or is propelled by any other means, the other is dragged along with them.
+Both (or as many Pokémon are involved) Pokémon in the exchange count as Grappled, and if one takes a Movement Action or is propelled by any other means, the other is dragged along with them.
 Pokémon in a grapple get a +1 bonus to use offensive Moves against each other.
 If the Pokémon are distracted or interrupted by an outside force, the grapple ends.
 If both Pokémon choose to end the grapple, the grapple ends, but if one holds on, it will continue.
 A Pokémon may choose to use a Move to try and escape a grapple, which is opposed by an appropriate Move from whichever Pokémon wishes to keep them grappled.
 Neither Pokémon in a grapple can be switched out until the grapple is broken.

-Gotta Catch 'em All Gotta Catch 'em All

-And now the Pokérap is stuck in your head.
+Gotta Catch 'em All Gotta Catch 'em All And now the Pokérap is stuck in your head.

-CAPTURE

-A wild Pokémon must be either Befriended or Defeated in order to be valid for capture.
+CAPTURE A wild Pokémon must be either Befriended or Defeated in order to be valid for capture.
 Either way, the opportunity for capture generally comes once an encounter has been resolved.
 Pokémon trainers are generally assumed to be carrying free pokéballs.
 Befriending could happen in many ways - by gaining a Pokémon's respect during a story one way or another, by saving it, by engaging in a friendly sparring match, or just by enjoying each other's company over a period of time as determined by the GM.
 Befriended Pokémon that are Captured start with a free justification to buy up Mastery.
 Defeat is self-explanatory.
 Once per encounter, Throw a Pokeball at a fainted Pokémon!
 Boom!
 Captured!
 Legendary or very strong Pokémon may resist capture and break out of their ball anyway.
 The GM should reserve this for especially unique cases, as doing this too much will make your players fucking hate you.
 If, for some reason, more than one trainer wants to capture a Defeated Pokémon, and neither is willing to back down, the trainers must make a contested roll, generally but not exclusively with Fitness, to represent their Pokéball-throwing skill.
 Captured Pokémon start with identical stats to a starter Pokémon, but without the bonus Mastery, regardless of how powerful they were before.
 This represents the training a trainer and Pokémon need to go through to coordinate with each other properly.
 In advanced games, having a new Pokémon begin at the level of a starter might be a severe balance problem or break suspension of disbelief.
-So, at GM discretion, assign an EXP value closer to the weakest Pokémon in your party.
-If the GM believes it is appropriate, they may incur EXP Debt as outlined in Advancement.
+So, at GM discretion, refer to the "Catching Stronger Pokémon" section in the Advancement chapter for more detail on how to balance that for your game.

+Capture
-Risin' Up to the Top

-Pokémon love competition of all kinds - read on to get the scoop on how trainers can get in on it!
+Risin' Up to the Top Pokémon love competition of all kinds - read on to get the scoop on how trainers can get in on it!